LAStools/LAStools/bin/lascanopy_README.txt

   the cutoff that by default is breast height of 1.37.
 It can be changed with the option '-height_cutoff 2.0'.
 Also the skewness with '-ske', the kurtosis with '-kur', and the average square height '-qav' can be computed.
+All these statistical metrics only consider the points above the height cutoff.
+You can compute the number of points that actually are above the cutoff and are participating in the computation with '-abv' and the total number of points (including those that are below the cutoff) with '-all'.

   There is also the concept of height "bincentiles" where '-b 90' would deliver the percentage or fraction of points between the